stevieb9/voxelab-aquila/README.md

 Be certain to read the [using the saved bed mesh](#using-the-saved-bed-mesh-auto-level) section a bit later in this document, or the saved mesh won't be used!

+## Auto level the bed (Bed Visualizer)

+Install the `Bed Visualizer` plugin.

+Go to the plugin's settings.
+Each section below is for the various configuration tabs.

+Paste the following GCODE into 'Collection tab', 'GCODE Commands' window:

+    M140 S60              ; starting by heating the bed for nominal mesh accuracy M117 Homing all axes  ; send message to printer display G28                   ; home all axes
+    M420 S0               ; Turning off bed leveling while probing, if firmware is set

+    ; to restore after G28

+    M117 Heating the bed    ; send message to printer display M190 S60                ; waiting until the bed is fully warmed up M300 S1000 P500         ; chirp to indicate bed mesh levels is initializing M117 Creating the bed mesh levels ; send message to printer display M155 S30                ; reduce temperature reporting rate to reduce output pollution
+    @BEDLEVELVISUALIZER	    ; tell the plugin to watch for reported mesh G29 T	                ; run bilinear probing
+    M155 S3                 ; reset temperature reporting
+    M140 S0                 ; cooling down the bed
+    M500                    ; store mesh in EEPROM

+Enable or disable 'Save Mesh'.

+Enable or disable 'Webcam while processing'.

+Leave all other settings default.

+You can view your mesh data in the `Data` tab.

 ## Configuring OctoPrint (OctoPi)